Kars1996/Credit-Kapp/README.md

 ### Customizing Messages 🧩

-AutoCredit allows for customization of the messages added to your files:
+credit-kapp allows for customization of the messages added to your files:

 1. In the CLI, follow the prompt to input your custom copyright message.
-2. To further extend AutoCredit, you can modify the logic in `src/index.ts` to support additional languages or customize the output format.
+2. To further extend credit-kapp, you can modify the logic in `src/index.ts` to support additional languages or customize the output format.

 ---